oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/obia-with-odi-migration-to-oci/wad/wad.md

 ### VCN and Subnets

 For security reasons the the Data Warehouse and Analytics components are positioned in a separate VCN.
 Spoke VCNs are not accessible from the internet.
 All components are placed in private subnets.
 The subnets where OAC, ADW and the Linux developer instance are in can be configured to be accessible from customers network or accessed through the Bastion Service in the Hub VCN.
-VCN's require to have CIDR ranges that are not overlapping with other VCN's and are also not overlapping with IP ranges used in (WAD Template) network.
+VCN's require to have CIDR ranges that are not overlapping with other VCN's and are also not overlapping with IP ranges used in (ExampleCustomer) network.

 ### Network Firewall